 We investigate the resilience of communities to seasonality and climate variability, and how livelihood strategies contribute to food security and human wellbeing in the face of environmental hazards.

-In order to understand the resilience of food and livelihood strategies in a variable climate and how they can be improved, interviews and focus group discussions will be conducted in the same areas as the four LDSF sites and in neighbouring control sites.
-These will be carried out with different social groups and different household typologies, and explore nutrition and diets, land use and livestock management and violent local conflicts, gender and equality.
+In order to understand the resilience of food and livelihood strategies in a variable climate and how they can be improved, interviews and focus group discussions will be conducted in the same areas as the four LDSF sites.
+These will be carried out with different social groups and different household typologies, and explore nutrition and diets, land use and livestock management, violent local conflicts and gender equality.

 Nutrition, health and child anthropometry data, as well as weather and drought data will be collected over two years.
 Aspirations and historical changes in production forms, environment and human wellbeing will be assessed with elderly.